stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/9-complete-app.md

 This final lab brings together all the concepts you've learned throughout the workshop into a single, comprehensive exercise.
 You'll deploy a complete three-tier application architecture with a frontend, backend API, and database—implementing best practices for configuration, security, networking, storage, and scaling.

 This real-world scenario will help solidify your understanding of how various Kubernetes components work together to create a resilient, secure, and scalable application.
-By the end of this exercise, you'll have hands-on experience with applying Kubernetes in a production-like environment.
+By the end of this exercise, you will have hands-on experience with applying Kubernetes in a production-like environment.

 ## Objectives